-- o The peer key (encrypted with the host key of the node; stored in a PrefixBlock) protecting the inner Vortex message (innerMessageBlock). - o The small padding guarantees that a replayed routing block with different content does not look alike.
+- The peer key (encrypted with the host key of the node; stored in a PrefixBlock) protects the inner Vortex message (innerMessageBlock). - The small padding guarantees that a replayed routing block with different content does not look alike. - The sender key (encrypted with the host key of the node) protecting the identity and routing block.

-- o The sender key (encrypted with the host key of the node) protecting the identity and routing block. - o The identity block (protected by the sender key) containing information about the ephemeral identity of the sender, replay protection information, header requests (optional) and a requirement reply (optional). - o The routing block (protected by the sender key) containing information on how subsequent messages are processed, assembled and blended. - o The payload block (protected by the peer key) contains payload chunks for processing.
+- The identity block (protected by the sender key) contains information about the ephemeral identity of the sender, replay protection information, header requests (optional) and a requirement reply (optional). - The routing block (protected by the sender key) containing information on how subsequent messages are processed, assembled and blended. - The payload block (protected by the peer key) contains payload chunks for processing.